Fastlane-LLC/vendor-api-docs/source/includes/_activity_feed.md

-letter-of-guarantee-request-cancelled | A letter of guarantee request on a claim has been cancelled lender-alias-verified | A lender has been verified as an alias of an existing lender new-lender-verified | A lender has been verified as a new lender to our system order-created | A new order has been added to a claim order-cancelled | An order on a claim has been cancelled order-fulfilled | An order on a claim has been successfully fulfilled
+letter-of-guarantee-request-cancelled | A letter of guarantee request on a claim has been cancelled lender-alias-verified | A lender has been verified as an alias of an existing lender new-lender-verified | A lender has been verified as a new lender to our system order-attempted | An attempt to fulfill an order has been added to a claim order-created | A new order has been added to a claim order-cancelled | An order on a claim has been cancelled order-fulfilled | An order on a claim has been successfully fulfilled